 (2) "Ambient Stream Temperature" means the stream temperature measured at a specific time and place.
 The selected location for measuring stream temperature must be representative of the stream in the vicinity of the point being measured.

-(3) "Anthropogenic," when used to describe "sources" or "warming," means that which results from human activity;
+(3) "Anthropogenic," when used to describe "sources" or "warming," means that which results from human activity.

-(4) "Applicable Criteria" means the biologically based temperature criteria in OAR 340-041-0028(4), the superseding cold water protection criteria in OAR 340-041-0028(11), or the superseding natural condition criteria as described in OAR 340-041-0028(8).
+(4) "Applicable Criteria" means the biologically based temperature criteria in OAR 340-041-0028(4), the superseding cold water protection criteria in OAR 340-041-0028(11) or the superseding natural condition criteria in OAR 340-041-0028(8).
 The applicable criteria may also be site-specific criteria approved by U.S. EPA.
 A subbasin may have a combination of applicable temperature criteria derived from some or all of these numeric and narrative criteria.

 (5) "Appropriate Reference Site or Region" means a site on the same water body or within the same basin or ecoregion that has similar habitat conditions and represents the water quality and biological community attainable within the areas of concern.